Truth will always be truth, regardless of lack of understanding, disbelief or ignorance.

 Jay and I headed over the mountain yesterday in the snow, for the Maundy Thursday service at our church.
-The weather is always a little worse on our side of the mountain, and then suddenly, it breaks and the sun peaks out as we start our descent into Ligonier.

 We pulled into the church parking lot and there was only one other car.
 We had to make reservations to attend the service, and we were about 10 minutes early so we were sure that more would arrive.
 We went in and there were others inside who had parked in the back of the church.
 Not a huge crowd, but it’s wonderful to celebrate with others.
 I’m so happy to be able to attend in person worship again.
 I can’t tell you.

 The Holy Thursday service is so special.
 If you aren’t familiar with it, it’s a representation of the Last Supper and the night Jesus is turned over to be Crucified.
 After the Eucharist, the lights are dimmed and the Altar Guild solemnly removes all of the items snd dressings from the altar.
 It represents the bare tomb while the congregation reads Psalm 22 in unison.
 It’s pretty powerful.
 Here’s a link to the service and Fr.
 Jim’s sermon about the significance of Jesus washing his followers’ feet is an eye opener, as usual.